 The third and final level of WIOA service is training services.
 Training services may be made available to adult and dislocated workers who have received at least one basic and one individualized service.
 Training services may include; (1) occupational skills training; (2) on-the-job training; (3) programs that provide workplace training with related instruction which may include cooperative education programs; (4) private sector training programs; (5) skill upgrading and retraining; (6) entrepreneurial training; (7) job readiness training; (8) adult education and literacy training in conjunction with other training services; and (9) customized training.

 Training services are provided in a manner that maximizes customer choice in the selection of an eligible provider of such services.
 First, eligible adults are given finance power to use Individual Training Accounts (ITAs) at qualified institutions.
 These ITAs supplement financial aid already available through other sources and in some cases pay for the entire cost of training.
 Second, individuals are empowered with greater levels of information and guidance, through a system of consumer reports providing key information on the performance outcomes of training and education providers.
-Third, individuals are empowered through the advice, guidance, and support available through the One-Stop Service Center.
+Third, individuals are empowered through the advice, guidance, and support available through the New Mexico Workforce Connection Center.

 Under WIOA, businesses inform and guide the workforce system so that services are aligned with industry needs.
 WIOA places a premium on industry or sector partnerships and proven strategies like apprenticeship and work-based learning to deliver high-quality worker training.
 Since meeting workforce needs is critical to local, regional, and national economic growth, WIOA better aligns workforce development programs with economic development efforts.
 There is also a greater emphasis on reemployment strategies and require rapid response activities at the state level in response to layoffs or other workforce reductions.